 The actuarial calculations were directed under the supervision of Andy Yeung, ASA, MAAA, FCA and Enrolled Actuary.
 We are members of the American Academy of Actuaries and we meet the Qualification Standards of the American Academy of Actuaries to render the actuarial opinion herein.
 To the best of our knowledge, the information supplied in this actuarial valuation is complete and accurate.
-Further, in our opinion, the assumptions as approved by the Board are reasonably related to the experience of and the expectations for the Plan.
+The assumptions used in this actuarial valuation were selected by the Board based upon our analysis and recommendations.
+In our opinion, the assumptions are reasonable and take into account the experience of the Plan and reasonable expectations.
+In addition, in our opinion, the combined effect of these assumptions is expected to have no significant bias.